poch-umd/389Rfall2019/week/4/writeup/README.md

 echo "$output"
 ~~~~

 To address this vulnerability the input can be whitelisted as a valid ip address before running the ping command.
+If the command is just to check if the website is responding to ping requests then the IP address can be fixed, no user input is necessary.
+And if the ping can be performed elsewhere then the service can be removed from the server altogether.

 A brief transcript is included below: